Atrial Fibrillation Ablation

 able to pump blood as effectively to the body.

-For ablation, a healthcare provider puts a thin, hollow tube (catheter) into a blood
+For ablation, a healthcare provider puts a thin wire (catheter) into a blood vessel

-vessel in the groin and threads it up to the heart.
-This may be done in one or both
+in the groin and threads it up to the heart.
+This may be done in one or both groins.

-groins.
-Once the catheter is inside the heart, software mapping systems are used to
+Once the catheter is inside the heart, software mapping systems are used to allow

-allow the provider to study the electrical signals as they occur in the heart, as
+the provider to study the electrical signals as they occur in the heart, as well as

-well as navigate where to position the catheter.
-The provider then uses the catheter
+navigate where to position the catheter.
+The provider then uses the catheter to burn

-to burn or freeze an organized scar in a small area of the heart where the abnormal
+or freeze an organized scar in a small area of the heart where the abnormal signal

-signal starts.
-In the burning process, the provider uses radiofrequency energy to
+starts.
+In the burning process, the provider uses radiofrequency energy to heat and

-heat and scar the tissue.
-The freezing process uses a technique called cryoablation.
+scar the tissue.
+The freezing process uses a method called cryoablation.
+Oftentimes,

-Sometimes providers use a surgical method instead.
-This is most common when you're
+Sometimes healthcare providers use a surgical method instead.
+This is most common

 Why might I need ablation?